passsy/kt.dart/README.md

 ### `dart:core` collections

-Dart's `List` works like `Array` in Java.
-Equals doesn't compare the items.
-Equals only checks the identity.
+Dart's `List` works like a `Array` in Java.
+Equals doesn't compare the items, equals only checks the identity.
-To compare the contents you can use `Equality` helper methods from `'package:collection/collection.dart'`.
-Something one might forget accidentally.
+To compare the contents you have to use helper methods methods from `'package:collection/collection.dart'`.

 ```dart
 // Comparing two Dart Lists works only by identity